-If your institution has waived its application fee for the Fall 2021 admission cycle please select no.
+If your institution has waived its application fee for the Fall 2022 admission cycle please select no.

-Yes No

 Does your institution have an application fee?
-X

-Amount of application for 60 -

-Yes No

-Can it be waived for applicants with financial need? Х
+Yes No Amount of application fee: 60 Can it be waived for applicants with financial need?
+Yes X No I

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:
+If you have an application fee and an on-line application option, please indicate policy for students

 Х Same fee

 Free

 Reduced

-Can on-line application fee be waived for applicants with financial need?
+Can on-line application fee be wai ived for Yes No I 1

-Yes No
+applicants with financial need?
+1704 101 Х

+04.4 Application closing data •

-C14 Application closing date
+C14 Application closing date Yes No

-Does your institution have an application closing date?
+Does your institution have an applic ation closing Х

-Yes No Х

-Date
+Date 1

-Application closing date (fall) 3/1
+Application closing date (fall) 2/15

+Drierity Date 11/1

-Priority Date 11/1
+Priority Date J

-Yes No

-C15 Are first-time, first-year students the fall? accepted for terms other than Х
+C15 Are first-time, first-year students accepted for term se other than the Yes X No

+CIS Are inst-time, inst-year students accepted for term is other than the Λ

-C16 216 Notification to applicants of admission decision sent (fill in one only)
+C16 Notification to applicants of admis ssion decision se ent (fill in one only)

-Х On a rolling basis beginning
+On a rolling basis beginning

+Х (date):

-X By (date): Other: 31 Early 4/30 Regular
+X By (date): Other: 4/30 Regular -

+^ J Other.
+4/30 Regulai -

-C17 Reply policy for admitted applica nts (fill in one only)
+C17 Reply policy for admitted applicar nts (fill in one only)

-Must reply by (date):
+Must reply by (date): No set date -

-No set date Must reply by May 1st or within 3 weeks if noting fied thereafter
+X Must reply by May 1st or within 2 weeks if notified thereafter

-Other:
+Other: •

-Deadline for housing deposit (MME
+Deadline for housing deposit (MMDI 1-May

-Amount of housing deposit: 300
+Amount of housing deposit: 300 .

-Refundable if student does not enr oll?
+Refundable if student does not enro II?

-X Yes, in full (prior to May 1)
+Х Yes, in full (prior to May 1)

-Yes, in part No
+Yes, in part

+No

+] NO

 C18 Deferred admission

-CIO Yes No

-Does your institution allow students admission? to postpone enrollment after 1
+Does your institution allow students to postpone enroll ment after Yes 1 No

-If yes, maximum per iod of postponeme 1 Year
+If yes, maximum period

+1 Year

+1 1001 -

-C19 Early admission of high school s tudents
+C19 Early admission of high school st udents Vaa NIa

-Does your institution allow high sch ool students to enroll as full-time.
-Yes No I
+Does your institution allow high scho ool students to enr oll as full-time, Yes No X

-first-time, first-year (freshman) stud n X

-school graduation?

-C20 Common Application: Question re emoved from CDS.
-(Initiated during g 2006-2007 cycle)
+C20 Common Application: Question re moved from CDS.
+(Initiated during 20 006-2007 cvcle)

+320 , p , ,,

+004 000 E : 5 : : - 1

-C21-C22: Early Decision an d Early Action Plans
+C21-C22: Early Decision and i ⊨arly Action I rians

 C21 Early Decision

+1 • Yes No

-Does your institution offer an early decision plan (an admission plan Yes No I
+Does your institution offer an early decision plan (an admission plan that X

-that permits students to apply and pe notified of an admission decision

-well in advance of the regular notifi to commit to attending if accepted) X

-applicants for fall enrollment?

-If "yes," please complete the follow First or only ea rly decision plan closing date
+If "yes," please complete the following:

+First or only early decision plan closing date

-ly decision plan notification date ision plan closing date -
+First or only early decision plan notification date

+Other early decision plan closing date

 Other early decision plan notification date

-For the Fall 2020 entering class:
+For the Fall 2021 entering class:

-Number of early decision application Number of applicants admitted und -
+Number of early decision applications received by your institution

+Number of applicants admitted under early decision plan •

-Please provide significant details a -
+Please provide significant details about your early decision plan: •

 C22 Early action

-• tion plan whereby students are Yes No
+Yes No

-Do you have a nonbinding early ac notified of an admission decision w notification date but do not have to ell in advance of the regular X

-If "yes," please complete the following:
+Do you have a nonbinding early action plan whereby students are If "yes," please complete the following: Х

 Early action closing date

+11/1

-Early action notification date 12/31
+Early action notification date 12/31 •

+· •

+Yes No

-Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+Is your early action plan a "restrictive" plan under which you limit X

-Yes No Х